BhaveshGoswami11/from-goswami/README.md

 |Rajinder The Dhaba     | This restaurent has the best main course dishes| Delhi, India           |
 |    32 Avenue          | This place has the best fine dine ambience with amazing Italian Food | Gurugram, India  |
 | Select City Restaurant| This Restaurent has the best paneer dishes | Delhi, India               |

+---

+## Favorite Quotes
+> "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do." *-Steve Jobs*

+> "The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+Therefore, all progress depends on the unreasonable man." *-George Bernard Shaw*